Gaya/transmission-rss-node/README.md

 2. Put the source of somewhere on your system (or server running transmission).

+3. `npm install`

-3. Create a `.config.json` file in the root of the project.
+4. Create a `.config.json` file in the root of the project.

-4. Add the following:
+Add the following:

 ```
 {